IQAndreas/markdown-licenses/gnu-agpl-v3.0.md

 ### 7. Additional Terms.

-&ldquo;Additional permissions&rdquo; are terms that supplement the terms of this License by making exceptions from one or more of its conditions.
+“Additional permissions” are terms that supplement the terms of this License by making exceptions from one or more of its conditions.
 Additional permissions that are applicable to the entire Program shall be treated as though they were included in this License, to the extent